huggingface/blog/vlms.md

 | [Yi-VL-34B](https://huggingface.co/01-ai/Yi-VL-34B)              | ✅                  | 34B        | 448x448          |  Bilingual (English, Chinese) |

-## Finding the right vision language model
+## Finding the right Vision Language Model

 There are many ways to select the most appropriate model for your use case.